Five Of The Most Prized Freddie Mercury Items Being Auctioned - UrduPoint

 - Jukebox - Mercury kept a multicoloured, illuminated 1941 coin-operated Wurlitzer jukebox in his kitchen.

-Housed in a walnut laminate-veneered case with yellow and red plastic panels and a glazed peacock panel front, featuring bubbling tubes and chrome metal fretwork, it is no longer in working order and being sold as a decorative object.
+Housed in a walnut laminate-veneered case with yellow and red plastic panels and a glazed peacock panel front, it features bubbling tubes and chrome metal fretwork.